MicrosoftDocs/learn/learn-pr/iot/examine-device-provisioning-service-coding-tools-access/includes/2-azure-command-line-interface-support-device-provisioning-service.md

 ## Using the DPS commands

 DPS commands have required and optional parameters.
-The DPS create and delete service commands are listed as examples.
+The DPS Azure CLI create and delete service commands are listed as examples.
+See documentation or use the `--help` command parameter for parameter details.

 > [!NOTE]
-> To view usage information for any Azure CLI command, enter the command followed by \`--help\`
+> To view usage information for any Azure CLI command, enter the command followed by `--help`.

-### Create command
+### DPS create command

-The `az iot dps create` command can be used to create an Azure IoT Hub device provisioning service.
+Use the `az iot dps create` command to create an Azure IoT Hub Device Provisioning Service.

-This command takes the following arguments:
+`--name` and `--resource-group` arguments are required.
+Required and frequently used optional arguments are listed in this table.

 :::row:::
   :::column:::